 (Jn.
 6:54) “He who eats My flesh and drinks My blood has eternal life, and I will raise him up on the last day.”

 To “hunger” and “thirst” and parallel to the one who “eats” and “drinks.”
-But note what Jesus says satisfies our hunger: “he who comes to Me… he who believes in Me.”
+But note what Jesus says satisfies our hunger: “He who comes to Me… he who believes in Me.”
 Jesus isn’t speaking about his literal flesh and blood any more than he is speaking about literal bread (Jn.
 6:35) or literal water (Jn.
 4:10-14).
+Indeed, Jesus uses the term sarx for his “body,” rather than the common term sōma (which was the common term used in the Lord’s Supper).
+Indeed, the “term ‘flesh’ is never used in the NT to refer to the Lord’s Supper.”
+Hence, this seems “to caution against a sacramental or eucharistic understand of these verses.”
 This is why Augustine of Hippo wrote regarding this passage: “Believe, and you have eaten.”

 Problems with the transubstantiation interpretation